Burnham-On-Sea Food Festival set to return on Saturday 25th May with over 80 stalls

 Burnham-On-Sea’s long-running food festival with dozens of food and drink stalls returns to the town centre on Saturday May 25th.

-eat:Burnham will fill Victoria Street, the High Street and College Street, while others will be set up inside the Baptist Church.
+eat:Burnham runs from 10am-4pm and will fill Victoria Street, the High Street and College Street, while others will be set up inside the Baptist Church.

 Festival organiser Bev Milner Simonds told Burnham-On-Sea.com: “After 23 times we are keen to keep it fresh and have added in more entertainment this time to encourage people to stay all day and explore the town.”